Pisin2020/Web_DevLearning/README.md

 2. Open the HTML files using a web browser to view the website locally.

-3. Customize the content, styles, and scripts to fit your educational website's needs.
+3. Customize the content, styles, and scripts to fit your educational website's unique needs.

 ## License